Funeral Merchandise Cost Guide: Caskets and Urns

 Green Burials – For burials, some cemeteries permit green burials that eliminate caskets altogether.
 These utilize biodegradable shrouds or compostable containers.
 However, local regulations and cemetery policies might restrict this option.

 Biodegradable Urns – Made from recycled paper, cardboard, or natural materials like bamboo or seagrass, biodegradable urns are eco-friendly and often more affordable.
-They are ideal for scattering ashes or ground burial.
+They are ideal for ash scattering or ground burial.

 Keepsake Urns – These are smaller than standard adult urns and cost less.
 Keepsake urns are designed to hold only a portion of the ashes.